University of South Florida

-Born in South Africa, he received his graduate training at the London School of Economics and Princeton University.
+Born in South Africa, he received his training at Princeton University (PhD), the London School of Economics (MSc) and the Hebrew University (BA).

 His most recent book (monograph) is, "Of Virgins and Martyrs: Woman's Status in Global Conflict," Johns Hopkins University Press, 2014.

 He led a major project which examines how Islamist militancy has risen and remained engaged in Nigeria and West Africa, focusing on the ethnic, political, economic and geographic contexts.
-The project includes extensive field work, and the development of one of the most extensive collections of data available for analysis in the area.
 The research has been extensively disseminated in scholarship, international media and presentations to policy bodies.
 The work has extended beyond Nigeria to Mali, West and North Africa.

 He also was one of the P.I's on a a five year, multi-university, three continent examination of trends in Muslim communities, in the context of the rise of militant movements and the different forms of opposition to these movements.
 The study drew on surveys, ethnography and web scraping and studies.

 He developed, with Natalie Deckard, the "Tribalism Index," for gauging levels of tribalism and the outcomes for civil violence, voting, civic resilience and other political and sociological outcomes.

 He presented the Haar Lecture in International Sociology at Princeton University.
-He has had visiting appointments at the Copenhagen Peace Research Institute, Sciences Po and the Leonard Davis Institute of International Relations at the Hebrew University, and the Peace Research Institute Oslo (PRIO).
+He has had visiting appointments at the Copenhagen Peace Research Institute, CEVIPOF and CERI at Sciences Po and the Leonard Davis Institute of International Relations at the Hebrew University, and the Peace Research Institute Oslo (PRIO).

-At invitation, he has also made presentations at, inter alia, CERI-Sciences Po (Paris), European University Institute, the National Assembly in France (IPSE), UC Santa Barbara, Yale University, University of Chicago, University of Geneva, Columbia University, University of British Columbia (Vancouver), Stony Brook, Hebrew University of Jerusalem, UCLA, New School of Social Research, University of Florida, Rockefeller Center at Bellagio, Stockholm University, NYU, UC San Diego, University of Bath, University of Heidelberg, University of Neuchatel, NMSU, University of Munich, UC Irvine, CEVIPOF, Whitlam Institute-Sydney, Franklin College in Lugano-Switzerland, and others.
+At invitation, he has also made presentations at, inter alia, CERI-Sciences Po (Paris), European University Institute, the National Assembly in France (IPSE), CEVIPOF-Paris, UC Santa Barbara, Yale University, University of Chicago, University of Geneva, Columbia University, University of British Columbia (Vancouver), Stony Brook, Hebrew University of Jerusalem, UCLA, New School of Social Research, University of Florida, Rockefeller Center at Bellagio, Stockholm University, NYU, UC San Diego, University of Bath, University of Heidelberg, University of Neuchatel, NMSU, University of Munich, University of Oslo, UC Irvine, CEVIPOF, Whitlam Institute-Sydney, Franklin College in Lugano-Switzerland, and others.